ktgnair/ktgnair.github.io/DisableRoot.md

 * Username
 * Password

-> Using the details from the earlier step we log in from terminal
+> Using the details from the earlier step we log in from terminal.

 Syntax: ssh username@ipaddress
 **Example:** ssh root@188.167.164.36

 It will ask you for a password(Type your password which was provided to you by Droplet and press Enter).